CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What Causes Allergies During Pregnancy?

-While it may feel like your pregnancy caused you to suddenly start sneezing and wheezing, it’s usually unrelated, says Anastasiya Kleva, MD, a board-certified allergist at ENT and Allergy Associates.
+While it may feel like your pregnancy caused you to suddenly start sneezing and wheezing, allergies typically start before pregnancy, says Anastasiya Kleva, MD, a board-certified allergist at ENT and Allergy Associates in New Rochelle and White Plains, New York.
 “Usually you go into pregnancy with allergies,” she says.
 “It might just be that you haven’t looked for allergies before you were pregnant.”

 Most people develop allergies due to a combination of environmental and genetic factors.
 “Having just one parent with allergies increases your risk,” says Purvi Parikh, MD, an allergist/immunologist with Allergy & Asthma Network.

-The signs of allergies when you’re pregnant are the same as when you’re not pregnant—but that doesn’t make them any easier to deal with.
+The signs of pregnancy allergies are the same as when you’re not pregnant—but that doesn’t make them any easier to deal with.
 These are the major signs you’re struggling with seasonal and indoor allergies during pregnancy, according to Parikh:

 • Nasal congestion